apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/service-authentication.md

 ### Service User Mappings

 For each service/subservice name combination an according mapping needs to be provided.
 The mapping binds a service name/subservice name to a JCR system user.
-This is configured through an OSGi configuration for the factory configuration with PID `org.apache.sling.serviceusermapping.impl.ServiceUserMapperImpl.amended` [SLING-3578](https://issues.apache.org/jira/browse/SLING-3578).
+This is configured through an OSGi configuration for the factory configuration with PID `org.apache.sling.serviceusermapping.impl.ServiceUserMapperImpl.amended` (added in [SLING-3578](https://issues.apache.org/jira/browse/SLING-3578)).
 There you can set one configuration property named `user.mapping` getting a String array as value where each entry must stick to the following format:

-    <service-name>[:<subservice-name>]=<authorizable id of a JCR system user>]
+    <service-name>[:<subservice-name>]=<authorizable id of a JCR system user>

 The according user must exist at the point in time where `ResourceResolverFactory.getServiceResourceResolver(...)` or `SlingRepository.loginService(...)` is called.
 If you rely on one of those methods in your `activate` method of an OSGi component you should make sure that you defer starting your OSGi component until the according service user mapping is in place.
-For that you can reference the OSGi service `ServiceUserMapped` ([SLING-4312](https://issues.apache.org/jira/browse/SLING-4312)), optionally with a target filter on property `subServiceName` (in case such a subservice name is used).
+For that you can reference the OSGi service `ServiceUserMapped` (see Section `ServiceUserMapper` above), optionally with a target filter on property `subServiceName` (in case such a subservice name is used).
 The service `ServiceUserMapped` does not expose any methods but is only a marker interface exclusively used to defer starting of other OSGi components.
 However this waits only for the mapping configuration to be available, it does not wait for the service user itself to be available.

 Example OSGi DS Component